 Manoeuvre an ROV with just one hand!

-Our world-first, remote controller plugs into your topside computer via USB and allows full control of your underwater ROV with just one-hand.
+Our world-first, remote controller plugs into your topside computer via USB and allows full movement control of your underwater ROV in one-hand.
 Gently push, twist and/or roll the orb in the direction that you want your vehicle to move: ascend/descend, yaw, pitch, roll, strafe, or forward/reverse.

 Buttons can be mapped in QGC to your personal preference to control other functions, like LED brightness, control mode, arm/disarm, etc.

-Operates smoothly in four degrees-of-freedom (4DoF) for the BlueROV2 and is capable of six degrees-of-freedom (6DoF) for the BlueROV2 Heavy configuration.
+Operates smoothly in four degrees-of-freedom (4DoF) for the BlueROV2 and is capable of six degrees-of-freedom (6DoF) for the BlueROV2 Heavy configuration with custom QGC software.